-Table 1 Emission requirements Substance source Emission limits/requirements Type of monitoring Monitoring frequency Particulate matter Whole process No visible airborne emission to cross the site boundary where harm or nuisance may be caused Recorded operator observations At least daily when plant is operational Silo inlets and outlets Designed to emit less than 10mg/m3 Recorded operator observations At the time of delivery
+Table 1 Emission requirements Substance source Emission limits/requirements Type of monitoring Monitoring frequency Particulate matter Whole process No visible airborne emission to cross the site boundary where harm or nuisance may be caused Recorded operator observations At least daily when plant is operational Silo inlets and outlets No visible emissions Recorded operator observations At the time of delivery Droplets, persistent mist and fume From the boiler chimney identified in Appendix 2 No droplets, no, persistent visible emissions, no persistent mist, no persistent fume.
+Visual observations On start-up and on at least two more occasions during the working day while the boiler is in operation

-7. All plant and equipment capable of causing, or preventing, emissions and all monitoring devices shall be calibrated and maintained in accordance with the manufacturer's instructions.
-Records shall be kept of such maintenance.

-8. The fabric of the installation buildings shall be maintained so as to minimise visible dust emissions.
+- 7. All plant and equipment capable of causing, or preventing, emissions and all monitoring devices shall be calibrated and maintained in accordance with the manufacturer's instructions.
+Records shall be kept of such maintenance. - 8.
+The fabric of the installation buildings shall be maintained to prevent visible dust emissions.